Online Sports Betting in

 No sports betting in Texas for the time being

-Sports betting in Texas is not legal.
-While many in the Lonestar state would love to see it happen, legal sports betting in Texas is still far from becoming a reality for this legislative session at least.
+Unfortunately, sports betting in Texas is not yet legal.
+And while many in the Lonestar state would love to see it happen, legal sports betting in Texas is still far from becoming a reality for this legislative session at least.

-However, all is not lost for Texan sports fans as Daily Fantasy Sports, however, is available through the Monkey Knife Fight app.
-Use our USBR code to get a sign-up bonus and start playing within minutes:
+However, all is not lost for Texan sports fans as Daily Fantasy Sports is available through the Monkey Knife Fight app.
+You can use our USBR code to get a sign-up bonus and start playing within minutes:

-Texas is on the lower end of the spectrum when it comes to legislative efforts to legalize sports betting and overall gambling expansion.
-This year has been no different, with no sports betting bills introduced by lawmakers.
+The fact is that Texas is on the lower end of the spectrum when it comes to legislative efforts to establish a regulated market and expand any existing gambling activity available within the state.

 The deep-seated southern baptist culture, mixed in with constitutional roadblocks, makes it almost impossible for a House or Senate member to get a bill signed into law.